 "FINISH THIS SENTENCE"

-She has worked and lived in Italy, Mali, Tanzania, Kenya and Senegal and now works for the Supreme Court of Canada.
-Her parents came to Canada from Barbados in the 1960s.
-Finish this Sentence is Leslie’s debut collection of poetry and focuses on coming to terms with our true selves.
-Finish this Sentence is about a personal experience in living with racism and healing from its distorting effects on the self.
-It weaves through the anger and anxiety caused by racism, and points to the ultimate realization: we are neither the conditioning nor the negative thoughts that racism provokes.
-Rather, we are powerful, and able to arrest those thoughts.
-These truths have helped Leslie to heal.
+Finish this Sentence is about a personal experience in dealing with racism and healing from its effects.
+As this book weaves through the anger and anxiety provoked by racism, it points to the ultimate realization: one is neither the conditioning nor the incessant chatter that racism can provoke.
+Rather, one is powerful and able to arrest those harmful thoughts.
+Awakening to these truths have helped Leslie to heal.
 She hopes that her work will be beneficial to others as well.

 Leslie Roach is an Ottawa-based poet and writer.
 Born and raised in Montreal to thoughtful and loving parents who immigrated to Canada from Barbados, Leslie has lived and worked in Italy, Mali, Tanzania, Kenya and Senegal, shaping her perspectives and worldview.
 She then moved to Ottawa, working in the International and Interparliamentary Affairs directorate of the Parliament of Canada.

 As a lawyer, she previously worked for the United Nations for 10 years in law and HR, specializing in conduct and discipline related to sexual, physical and psychological abuse.

 She started writing and journaling at a young age as a form of therapy to process the racist experiences she had growing up.